Lingering atmospheric river soaks California, threatening more flooding, mudslides | Science-Environment

 The latest storm kicked off in California with powerful winds gusting to 75 miles per hour (121 kph) and higher across northern and central California on Saturday, before spreading into South California early on Sunday.
 At least three people were killed when wind toppled trees on Sunday in Sacramento, Santa Cruz and Sutter counties, authorities said.

+While diminishing rain and thundershowers were expected to loll over the greater Los Angeles and San Diego areas Tuesday, increasing precipitation was forecast for the California desert and Colorado River Basin as the storm front drifts into Arizona.
+In Los Angeles, the onslaught will linger in the record books as one of the wettest storms in more than 150 years, meteorologists say, as well as in the minds of those who experienced it.

+"To see the way that the land can just so quickly shift and come apart, it's so weird to think that it could come down onto where people live," Deborah Puette, an actor and filmmaker living in L.A.'s Studio City neighborhood, said outside a nearby home crumbled by a mudslide.
+"Living in Southern California, we have it pretty easy in general, so major weather events like this, they're unusual and they're intense."

-(Reporting and writing by Steve Gorman in Los Angeles; Additional reporting by Brendan O'Brien in Chicago, Julia Harte in New York and Jane Ross in Los Angeles Editing by David Ljunggren)
+(Reporting and writing by Steve Gorman in Los Angeles; Additional reporting by Jane Ross in Los Angeles, Brendan O'Brien in Chicago and Julia Harte in New York; Editing by David Ljunggren and Sandra Maler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)